liuandy1207/Handbooks/PythonHandbook.md

 #### Slicing
 - **Slicing** is a method of extracting a subsequence from a sequence.
-- Slicing can replace subsequences in mutable sequences (lists).
-  - Subsequences cannot be directly replaced in an immutable sequence (strings, tuples), but slicing can be used to construct a new sequence with the replacement.
 ```Python
 # Slice from a starting index to an ending endex?
 SUBSEQ = SEQ[START:END]]